yingweiwo

 Additional Infomation

-Etonogestrel is administered in subdermal implants as long-acting reversible contraception.
-It is known to be effective in postpartum insertion including breastfeeding women.
-Etonogestrel is part of the long-acting contraceptive implants that prevent pregnancy.
-The implant's effect can remain for 5 years.
+Etonogestrel is a long-acting reversible contraceptive administered as a subdermal implant.
+It is known to be effective in postpartum implantation (including in breastfeeding women).
+Etonogestrel is a component of long-acting contraceptive implants and prevents pregnancy.
+The contraceptive effect of the implant lasts for up to 5 years.

 FDA Label